CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Introduction

 \section{Introduction}

-Solving systems of equations over a given algebraic structure is one of the most fundamental problems in mathematics.
+Solving equations over a given algebraic structure is one of the most fundamental problems in mathematics.
 In its various forms, it was one of the driving forces in developing new methods and entire new fields in algebra (e.g. Gaussian elimination, Galois theory, and algebraic geometry, to only mention a few).
 A big interest nowadays often lies in studying the problem from a computational perspective.
-And while solving equations over infinite algebras can be undecidable (as it was for instance famously shown for Diophantine equations \cite{matijasevic-diophantine}), it can always be done in non-deterministic polynomial time in finite algebras.
+While solving equations over infinite algebras can be undecidable (as it was for instance famously shown for Diophantine equations \cite{matijasevic-diophantine}), it can always be done in non-deterministic polynomial time in finite algebras.
 So for finite algebras, one of the main tasks is to distinguish algebras, for which solving equations is tractable (in P), hard (NP-complete), or possibly of some intermediate complexity.

-Solving systems of polynomial equations over finite algebras is closely connected to the constraint satisfaction problems (CSP) of finite relational structures: in fact, it is quite straightforward to see that solving such systems over an algebra $\algA = (A,f_1,\ldots,f_n)$ can be modeled as the CSP, whose constraint relations are the function graphs of the operations $f_1,\ldots,f_n$ and all constants (e.g. observed in \cite{LZ-PolSys}).
+Solving \emph{systems} of polynomial equations over finite algebras is closely connected to the constraint satisfaction problems (CSP) of finite relational structures: in fact, it is straightforward to see that solving such systems over an algebra $\algA = (A,f_1,\ldots,f_n)$ can be modeled as the CSP, whose constraint relations are the function graphs of the operations $f_1,\ldots,f_n$ and all constants (e.g. observed in \cite{LZ-PolSys}).
 Therefore the CSP dichotomy theorem, which was independently shown by Bulatov \cite{bulatov-dichotomy} and Zhuk \cite{zhuk-dichotomy-short,zhuk-dichotomy}, implies that also solving systems of equations over $\algA$ is either in P or NP-complete.

-But interestingly, if we restrict the input to a bounded number of equations over $\algA$, not much is known.
-In fact, already the base case, in which we we restrict the input to \emph{one} polynomial equation is far from being understood.
+But, interestingly, not much is known for the version of the problem, in which we restrict the input to a bounded number of equations over $\algA$.
+In fact, even the base case, in which the input consists of \emph{one} polynomial equation is far from being understood.
 In the literature this problem is usually referred to as the \emph{polynomial satisfiability problem} (or \emph{equation solvability problem}) $\PolSAT(\algA)$.

 Complete classifications of $\PolSAT(\algA)$ exists for some classes algebras, such as rings \cite{Horvath-EQSAT-nilpotent}, or lattices \cite{schwarz-CSAT-lattices}.
 The problem is also quite well understood for finite groups (see \cite{GR-EQSAT-groups, foldvari-semipattern, FH-PolSATgroups, weiss-PolSAT}), despite the situation not being completely resolved for solvable groups of Fitting length $2$ (Problem 1 in \cite{IKKW-solvablegroups}).